 Quite sunny with scattered clouds during the day, but a chance of thunderstorms towards evening.

-Possibly sunny spells in the early morning, later heavy clouds with frequent thunderstorms.
+Dry and fair in the early morning, later frequent thunderstorms.

 - open ski slopes 0

 mountain 0 cm

 - Freeriding 2.0

 - Freeride Film Festival Tour

 The connection between Kitzbuehel and skiing is legendary.
 Since 1893 no other ski resort in the Alps has been able to lay claim to such a long and successful history of skiing.
 Don’t forget, it all started in the deep snow…